Frequently Asked Questions

 Booking Policies and Prices

-If you cancel your charter, or fail to show up at time of departure, $100 of your $200 charter fee is non-refundable.
+If you cancel your charter, or fail to show up at time of departure, $100 of your $200 charter fee is non-refundable, not including any booking fees.
 We will evaluate cancellations on a case-by-case basis.

 If we cancel, you will receive a full refund.
 Reasons we may cancel include, but are not limited to, the following: